 Naeem earned his M.A. and Ph.D. in zoology from the University of California, Berkeley, in 1990 and was a postdoctoral fellow at the University of Michigan, the University of Copenhagen and the Imperial College of London.
 He served on the faculties of the University of Minnesota and the University of Washington before joining Columbia University in 2003.
 Now a member of the recently formed Earth Institute Faculty, his teaching and research will contribute significantly to making biodiversity an important part of the Earth Institute’s overall mission to achieve sustainable development.

-Colleen Becker is a multi-award winning entrepreneur and Principal at Redsand Ventures, a London VC aligned with sustainable development goals and executing on environmental and societal mandates through FinTech.
+Colleen Becker is a London-based, multi-award winning serial entrepreneur, building businesses aligned with sustainable development goals.
 She holds a PhD in Art History and Archaeology from Columbia University, taught in the core curriculum at Columbia, and completed her post-doc at the University of London.
 Previously, she had worked at the Smithsonian, Art Institute of Chicago, the Whitney Museum of American Art, and the Guggenheim.
 As a practicing artist, she's presented text-based and collaborative works of art at venues including the Tate Modern and Somerset House.